xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-ADD.COMMAND   Adds a command to a menu
+ADD.COMMAND&nbsp;&nbsp;&nbsp;Adds a command to a menu

-DELETE.COMMAND   Deletes a command from a menu
+DELETE.COMMAND&nbsp;&nbsp;&nbsp;Deletes a command from a menu

-ENABLE.COMMAND   Enables or disables a menu or custom command
+ENABLE.COMMAND&nbsp;&nbsp;&nbsp;Enables or disables a menu or custom command

-RENAME.COMMAND   Changes the name of a command or menu
+RENAME.COMMAND&nbsp;&nbsp;&nbsp;Changes the name of a command or menu

 Return to [top](#A)